 Themes of captivity, loss of home, and the lack of agency for the indigenous protagonist.

-The book deals directly with historical racism, the slave trade, and the dehumanization of indigenous peoples.
+The book depicts Ota Benga's forced removal from his home, his confinement in a cage, and the racist attitudes he faced.
+Be prepared to discuss the historical context of these events and the impact of racism on individuals and communities.
 The approach is realistic and secular, focusing on the social and scientific attitudes of 1904.
 The resolution is bittersweet and historically grounded rather than a fairy-tale ending, reflecting the difficult reality of Ota Benga's life.

 A middle-schooler who enjoys historical fiction but is ready for 'hidden history' that challenges the standard celebratory narrative of American progress.
 It is perfect for a child who is naturally empathetic and notices when someone is being excluded or treated unfairly.

-Parents should research the real Ota Benga before reading, as his true life story is significantly more tragic than this fictionalized account.
+Parents should research the real Ota Benga before reading, paying particular attention to his eventual suicide after years of struggling with the trauma of his experiences.
+Be prepared to discuss the long-term impact of trauma and the importance of mental health.
 Context regarding the 'Human Zoo' phenomenon of the early 20th century is necessary.
+Be prepared to discuss how people from different cultures were treated as objects of curiosity and entertainment, and the racist ideas that fueled this practice.
 A parent might choose this after hearing their child repeat a stereotype or after a school lesson on explorers or world fairs that glossed over the treatment of indigenous people.

 Younger readers (9-10) will focus on the friendship and the unfairness of Ota being in a cage.
 Older readers (12-13) will better grasp the critique of the scientific community and the systemic nature of the racism depicted.